 As a young artist in opera, Robin was a winner of the 2019 Buffalo / Toronto District Metropolitan Opera National Council Auditions, and has earned several apprenticeships.
 She most recently performed as a Young Artist with OperaDelaware, where she was scheduled to perform the roles of 'Amore' and 'Valletto' in L'incoronazione di Poppea and to cover the role of 'Olympia' in Les Contes d'Hoffmann before the festival was unfortunately cancelled due to the COVID-19 crisis.
 Before joining OperaDelaware in the 2019-20 season she was also a Studio Artist with Fort Worth Opera and an Apprentice Artist with Opera Southwest.
 She is currently doing remote work under contract with Finger Lakes Opera as a Tomita Young Artist, and looks forward to joining Virginia Opera as a Herndon Young Artist in the spring of 2021, where she will sing the roles of 'Barbarina' in Le Nozze di Figaro and 'Nella' in Gianni Schicchi; as well as cover the roles of 'Elle' in La Voix Humaine, 'Lauretta' in Gianni Schicchi, and 'Susanna' in Le Nozze di Figaro.
 Other opera performances include: 'Amore' in Orfeo ed Euridice (Opera Bel Cantanti); 'Zerlina' in Don Giovanni (Baltimore Concert Opera); 'Patience' in Patience (Victorian Lyric Opera Company); 'La Fée' in Cendrillon and 'Miss Jessel' in Turn of the Screw (Eastman Opera Theater); and 'Suor Genovieffa' in Suor Angelica (Oberlin in Italy).

 In concert Robin has most recently sung with the South Dakota Symphony as the featured soloist in their 2019 Christmas on the Prairie concert.
-Concert performances also include soprano soloist in Handel's Ode to St. Cecelia's Day with the First Inversion Choir and period instrument band; the Aria from Bachianas Brasileiras No. 5 with the Rochester Philharmonic Orchestra; Bach B Minor Mass with the Voices Chamber Choir and Orchestra; Requiem in c by Michael Haydn and Dona nobis pacem by Vaughan-Williams at Eastman; and Johann Strauss's Frühlingstimmen with the COSMIC Symphony Orchestra.
+Concert performances also include performances as the soprano soloist in Handel's Ode to St. Cecelia's Day with the First Inversion Choir and period instrument band; the Aria from Bachianas Brasileiras No. 5 with the Rochester Philharmonic Orchestra; Bach b Minor Mass with the Voices Chamber Choir and Orchestra; Requiem in c by Michael Haydn and Dona nobis pacem by Vaughan-Williams at Eastman; and Johann Strauss's Frühlingstimmen with the COSMIC Symphony Orchestra.

 Robin received her MM in Voice Performance & Literature from the Eastman School of Music, where she won 1st Place in the Jessie Kneisel Lieder Competition judged by Graham Johnson and placed 3rd in the Friends of Eastman Opera Voice Competition judged by Stephen Wadsworth.
 She also won the Voice Concerto Competition, for which she was awarded a performance of Witold Lutoslawski’s Chantefleurs et Chantefables with the Eastman School Symphony Orchestra, conducted by Neil Varon.
 Before attending Eastman Robin participated in the AIMS in Graz program, where she was the winner of the 2014 Harold Heiberg Leidersänger Preis for most oustanding performance of German Lied.
 As a winner of this award she was invited to perform a Liederabend at the Austrian Embassy in Washington, DC as her first ever recital performance.